dmastylo/RPI-Class2Go/README.md

 Setup instructors via the admin panel, and then create courses at *your-url-here*/courses/new.
 This will only work if you are logged in as the superuser.

+Make sure you do the "workon class2go" command before trying to run the server, otherwise you will run into import errors.
+Run the server with "python manage.py runserver 8100".

 License